Classification of States: From Aristotle to Modern Political Science

 Jellinek admitted that there might be various types of monarchy, either ideally or actually, where the monarch is regarded as God or his earthly representative as the owner of the state or as an organ, member, or representative of the state.
 Again, monarchies may be hereditary or elective; they may be absolute or limited, but whatever the differences in these or other respects, the one characteristic common to all is the sovereignty of a single person.

-On the other hand, a republic is distinguished from a monarchy by the fact that the sovereign will rests not with a single person but with a group of college of persons more or less numerous.
+On the other hand, a republic is distinguished from a monarchy by the fact that the sovereign will rests not with a single person but with a group of persons more or less numerous.
 This body of collectivity has a simple juridical existence clearly distinguishable from the individual persons who form it.
-Its will, therefore, is distinct from—the wills of the component individuals.
+Its will, therefore, is distinct from the wills of the component individuals.

-Juridically, the difference between the several types of the republic is merely quantitative, nor qualitative.
-From the political or social point of view, there may be a vast difference between a state guided by the will of a small group of persons and one directed by a numerous group since it is the difference between aristocracy and democracy juridically speaking, no difference exists.
+Juridically, the difference between the several types of republics is merely quantitative, not qualitative.
+From the political or social point of view, there may be a vast difference between a state guided by the will of a small group of persons and one directed by a larger group, since it is the difference between aristocracy and democracy.
+Juridically speaking, no difference exists.

 Therefore, all states in which the will of the state rests with more than one person, whether they be aristocracies, oligarchies, timocracies, Eleonora, pies, democracies, or whatnot, may be grouped in the same class.
-Labeled republics, a juridically different and distinguishable class from that to which monarchies belong, Republics like monarchies may be of various types democratic, aristocratic, oligarchic, democratic republics may be of various types be direct or representative, they may be of the ancient or modern type and so on.
-But whatever the differences, they all possess one common feature: their will are formulated and expressed by a group of persons rather than by a single person.
+Labeled republics, a juridically different and distinguishable class from that to which monarchies belong, Republics like monarchies may be of various types, democratic, aristocratic, or oligarchic.
+Democratic republics may be of various types, be direct or representative, they may be of the ancient or modern type, and so on.
+But whatever the differences, they all possess one common feature: their will is formulated and expressed by a group of persons rather than by a single person.

 Burgess’s Classification:-